-Physical activity is essential to your health, well-being, and supports you in achieving your personal and academic goals.
+Physical activity is essential to your health and well-being, and it supports you in achieving your personal and academic goals.

 Benefits of Regular Physical Activity